spydx/www_kefo_no/about.md

 Fun-loving guy who has a passion for secure coding, dogs, and the outdoors.

-You'll either find me running around on some mountain with my dog or benched behind the computer screen until the late nights.
+You'll either find me running around on some mountain with my dogs or benched behind the computer screen until late at night.

-Masters in Software Engineering with a focus on security at the University in Bergen.
+Master in Software Engineering with a focus on security at the University in Bergen.

 My paper is about Capability-based Security in distributed systems.